 State: Kerala | District: Alappuzha

 Minimum - 20°C

 At a distance of 152 km from Trivandrum and 63 km from Kochi, Alappuzha is a magnificent destination in Kerala with mix of Backwaters and Beach.
 Alappuzha also known as Alleppey is situated on the shores of Arabian Sea close to the banks of Vembanad Lake.
 It is the administrative headquarters of Alappuzha district and 6th largest city in Kerala.
-This is also one of the ideal weekend getaways from Kochi & Trivandrum and also one of the best Kerala tourist places.
+This is also one of the popular attraction not to miss in your South India tour and also one of the best Kerala tourist places.